-- Underlying Revenue in 2022 was above budget target, mainly resulting from strong performance across most of the businesses.
-This leads to an assessment and a pay out of this scorecard criterion between target and maximum level. - Comparable underlying operational costs excluding D&A in 2022 were below budget target, thanks to efficient costs control.
+- underlying Revenue in 2022 was above budget target, mainly resulting from strong performance across most of the businesses.
+This leads to an assessment and a pay out of this scorecard criterion between target and maximum level; - comparable underlying operational costs excluding D&A in 2022 were below budget target, thanks to efficient costs control.
 This leads to an assessment and a pay out of this scorecard criterion between target and maximum level.

-Strategic quantitative targets and objectives focusing on execution of Euronext strategy.
+2. Strategic quantitative targets and objectives focusing on execution of Euronext strategy deploy M&A strategy & integrations milestones and secure smooth execution of any possible deal.